 For certification purposes, the new manuals will take effect on April 1, 2023.
 A corresponding update to the CanadaGAP audit checklist will be issued before that date.

 To help with the transition, the following resources can be found on the CanadaGAP website.

 - Documents outlining the main changes to the manuals

 - Revisions documents tracking the changes from the previous version of the manuals

 - Document summarizing commodity-specific differences

 - Chart outlining which sections of the manual are applicable to different types of operations (i., production, packing, storing, repacking, wholesaling, brokerage)

-The list above is not exhaustive; operations should refer to the revisions documents and main changes document found on the CanadaGAP website.
-Changes have been made to respond to user requests, to align with changes in government regulations and the Global Food Safety Initiative (GFSI) benchmarking requirements, as well as to clarify interpretation of existing requirements.
+The list above is not exhaustive; all types of operations should refer to the revisions documents and main changes documents found on the CanadaGAP website.
+Changes were made based on user requests, to account for new science, to align with changes in government regulations and Global Food Safety Initiative (GFSI) benchmarking requirements, and to clarify interpretation of existing requirements.